KostadinHdz/Kostadin-Hadzhidinev/README.md

 # Kostadin Hadzhidinev
 I'm an aspiring artist that is currently getting into digital art.
-I also like to use different editors to create graphical modifications and assets for different games.
+I like using different programs to create graphical modifications and assets for different games.

 <img src="imageofguy.png" width="270">